 If your animal bites, pees, poops, scratches, or is actively flipping out…now is not the time to end the handling session.
 You will only reinforce that the negative behavior gets them what they want, which is to be back in a safe place.
 Instead, wait until your animal has been calm before rewarding them with treats or going home.
 If you can’t get your pet to be completely calm, shoot for a “best point” to end the handling session.

-Handling sessions should be a bit more brief for younger animals to give them the opportunity to go to the bathroom in the right place, which is not on you.
-It is also important that they have breaks where they can have a snack, rehydrate, and recoup from what is initially a stressful experience.
+Handling sessions should be a bit briefer for younger animals to give them the opportunity to go to the bathroom in the right place, which is not on you.
+It is also important that they have breaks where they can have a snack, re-hydrate, and recoup from what is initially a stressful experience.

-You can limit a lot of possible aggression by not retrieving an animal out of it's home with your hand.
-Use a cup or other safe device to scoop your animal out, and either gently tip them out into your hand/lap or let them (preferably) walk onto you.
-Dwarf hamsters in particular can be very defensive of their home territory, but by showing your pet that you are respectful of their space, they are more likely to have a positive interaction with you.
+You can limit a lot of possible aggression by not retrieving an animal out of it’s home with your hand.
+Use a cup or other safety device to scoop your animal out, and either gently tip them out into your hand/lap or let them (preferably) walk onto you.
+Dwarf hamsters, in particular, can be very defensive of their home territory, but by showing your pet that you are respectful of their space, they are more likely to have a positive interaction with you.

 With a little bit of work, almost every animal will come around and be a fantastic pet to handle.
 There are the rare (and we stress, RARE) cases that will simply not accept human handling, but this is usually the result of an outstanding negative experience.
 Even animals that have been through a lot of trauma can eventually come around and love the company of humans with patience and understanding.